aguedeney/ezssh/README.md

 #     fault of this script.
 # 5. On Ubuntu /bin/sh defaults to dash which will not work for this script.
 #     Verify that /bin/sh points to bash not bourne shell.
 #
+# DISCLAIMER: Use at your own risk.
+We are not responsible for loss or damages of any kind
+#             in the use of this script or indirect programs or applications.
+#
 # Author: Alan Guedeney
 ```